-- We continue to favor the cyclical sectors for their potential to capture further stock market gains as economic growth improves. - As we enter the back half of the business cycle, we are tempering our positive view of consumer discretionary. - Our positive U.S. business spending view and forecast for improved global growth in 2014 support industrials, including transports, and technology, where valuations and technicals also support our upgraded view. - Resource sector technicals are positive, but valuations, and in the case of energy, downside risk to oil prices, temper our enthusiasm. - Our financials view is neutral.
+- We continue to favor the cyclical sectors for their potential to capture further stock market gains as economic growth improves. - As we enter the back half of the business cycle, we have tempered our positive view of consumer discretionary. - Our positive U.S. business spending view and forecast for improved global growth in 2014 support industrials, including transports, and technology, where valuations and technicals also support our recently upgraded view. - Technicals are positive and we are big believers in the U.S. energy boom, but valuations and downside risk to oil prices temper our energy sector enthusiasm. - Our financials view is neutral.
 Improving loan demand and the potential for a steeper yield curve favor regional banks, but the trading, mortgage, and regulatory environments remain challenging for the largest institutions. - Our neutral health care view reflects our focus on cyclical sectors, though robust product innovation trends, a likely uptick in demand from the Affordable Care Act (ACA), and solid pace of earnings growth solidify health care's place as our favorite defensive sector. - We remain cautious on telecom and utilities due to their interest rate sensitivity, though telecom valuations have become attractive.
 We do not expect the year-to-date utilities strength-largely driven by falling interest rates-to be sustained.